-3. Identification of the following slides: Slides of Salpa, Doliolum, Spicules of Herdmania, Tadpole of Frog

-4. Preparation of a permanent mount of Placoid scales,

-5. Identification of endoskeletons of frog and rabbit.
+- 3. Identification of the following slides: Slides of Salpa, Doliolum, Spicules of Herdmania, Tadpole of Frog - 4.
+Preparation of a permanent mount of Placoid scales, Cycloid and Ctenoid scales - 5.
+Types of beaks and feet and feathers in birds - 6.
+Identification of venomous and non venemous snakes.

-1. Hall B.K. and Hallgrimsson B. (2008).
-Strickberger's Evolution.
-IV Edition.
+1.Hall B.K. and Hallgrimsson B. (2008).Strickberger's Evolution.IV Edition.
 Jones and, Bartlett Publishers Inc.